 The University of Wisconsin Colleges and the University of Wisconsin-Extension share a vision of providing maximum access to the University of Wisconsin educational resources and research for the benefit of Wisconsin's residents.
 While they are two institutions with their own missions, they have one chancellor.
 In the past several years, the UW Colleges and UW-Extension have been integrating administrative functions in Madison for greater efficiency and are collaborating on delivering programs and services to statewide residents for greater effectiveness.

-UW-Extension prides itself on providing Learning for Life to all Wisconsin residents.
+UW-Extension improves lives and communities in Wisconsin through engaged education and research.
 Its federal, state and local partnerships are vital to all of Extension's efforts.